Chemsex

 Understanding names helps you recognise what’s being discussed.
 This does not mean any of these substances are safe- all carry risks, especially when mixed.

-Methamphetamine - known as Tina, Crystal, Meth, T
+Methamphetamine - often called Tina, Crystal, Meth, T

 Mephedrone - known as Meow Meow, Meph, 3-MMC, 4-MMC, 3M, 4M